Eugen Apjok

-Eugen Apjok (born 15 April 1972) is a former Romanian rugby union player and a current coach whos the manager of Baia Mare.
+Eugen Apjok (born 15 April 1972) is a former Romanian rugby union player and a current coach who is the manager of Baia Mare.
 He played as a fly-half.
 In 2016 he was voted the best rugby head coach in Romania.
 In December 2022 he was appointed manager of the Romania national rugby union team, in preparation for the 2023 Rugby World Cup.

 Club career

 He mostly played for Baia Mare, from the early nineties.

 International career

 Apjok gathered 3 caps for Romania, from his debut in 1996 to his last game in 2001.
 He scored 1 try and 6 conversions during his international career, 17 points on aggregate.
 He was a member as an assistant coach of his national side for the 8th Rugby World Cup in 2015.